 It’s not too difficult getting around the Greek Islands within a group as this can be done via ferry and hydrofoil options.
 There are plenty of smaller Greek island cruise ships provided!

 However, if you’re considering how to travel the Greek Islands in different groups, the only option really is to cruise around the Greek Islands or to fly.
-Which is why Greek Island cruises are such a great option, as there is no need to check into multiple hotels and unpack multiple times.
+This is why Greek Island cruises are such a great option, as there is no need to check into multiple hotels and unpack multiple times.
+If a large cruise ship isn’t your thing, then you might enjoy a sailing holiday in Greece instead.

 PIN FOR LATER